To help you meet the ADS-B Mandate, Applied Avonics now offers ready-to-ship VIVISUN® annunciators in three common configurations.

 We are proud to be recognized as a Silver Honoree in the Military & Aerospace Electronics 2016 Innovators Awards program.
-The company received the award for its’ NEXSYS® LOGIC Component Technology and it’s application in avionics system-to-system integrations.
+The company received the award for its’ NEXSYS® Component Technology and it’s application in avionics system-to-system integrations.

 A 20 second power up delay occurs following activation of mission power assuring primary avionics systems have completed power up and have stabilized before auxiliary systems power up.
 The auxiliary systems depend upon the stability of primary systems for calibration and correct power up.